datopia/pixyll/_drafts/db.md

 with [Datahike](https://github.com/replikativ/datahike)<sup>1</sup>, which, in concert, can do some --- but not yet all --- of what's described above.
-While our primary focus is the design and delivery of a trustless, permissionless, neutral deployment of Datopia, we intend to encourage radically different arrangements of its components --- e.g. to experiment with alternative consensus/Sybil-resistance algorithms, trusted/closed deployments, etc.
+While our primary focus is the design and delivery of a trustless, permissionless, neutral deployment of Datopia, we intend to encourage radical arrangements of its components --- e.g. to experiment with alternative consensus/Sybil-resistance algorithms, trusted/closed deployments, etc.

-Over the course of the next weeks and months, we intend to continue to publicly articulate the project's goals and technical approach, with a view to attracting potential contributors, advisors and investors.
+Over the course of the next weeks and months, we'll continue to publicly articulate the project's goals, and its technical approach, with a view to attracting potential contributors, advisors, critics and investors.

 <div class="footnote">
 <span class="small">